-Collagen is the most abundant amino acid (proteins) in our bodies.
-It is found in our muscles, joints, bones, skin, blood vessels, digestive system, and tendons.
-It is what provides our skin with elasticity and strength as well as replaces dead skin cells.
-Consider collagen the “glue” that holds the body together.
+Collagen is the most abundant amino acid (protein) in the body.
+Collagen protein makes up one third of the protein found in the human body.
+It’s found in our muscles, joints, bones, skin, blood vessels, digestive system, and tendons.
+It provides our skin with elasticity and strength as well as replacing dead skin cells.
+Consider collagen the glue that holds the body together.

 As we age, collagen production in our bodies begins to wane.
 This results in visible signs of aging, including wrinkles and sagging skin.
 A subpar dietary regimen (i.e. one that is high in sugar, caffeine, alcohol, and processed foods) or harmful habits (i.e. smoking) can also contribute to the decline in collagen production.
 A collagen-boosting diet is thus a great way to reverse the signs of aging and maintain proper internal health.

-But when trying to boost collagen levels, some of us run into an obvious setback: we don't consume meat, or bones, or anything to do with animals.
-Luckily, this actually isn’t a problem when you want to actively boost collagen.
-There are plant-based solutions!
+But when trying to boost collagen levels, some of us run into an obvious setback: we don't consume meat, bones, or anything to do with animals.
+But we’re here to help.
+According to beauty experts, you’ve got options.

-How to Get More Collagen on a Plant-Based Diet
+How to Boost Collagen on a Plant-Based Diet

-The answer is straightforward: vitamin C. Collagen is everywhere in the body, but you don’t have to consume is straight as it is to boost your own internal terrain.
 When vitamin C enters the body’s cells, it hydroxylates (adds hydrogen and oxygen) to two amino acids: proline and lysine.
-This forms a precursor molecule called pro-collagen that is the packaged and modified into collagen outside of the cell.
-This is one of the reasons why vitamin C is so important for your skin, immunity, and overall health!
+This forms a precursor molecule called pro-collagen that is packaged and modified into collagen outside of the cell.
+This is one of the reasons why vitamin C is so important for your skin.